Back to all posts

 Two, better onboarding for new Game Masters.
 Starter sets, ready to run adventures, simplified introductory rulesets, and pickup play formats lower the bar for the "I would try GMing once" player to actually try.
 Not all stick, but some will.

 Three, AI Game Masters that can hold the rules and the story when no human is available.
 This is the bucket we work in.
 DungeonsDeep.ai runs the Dungeons Deep Ruleset, based on the D&D 5e ruleset, with an AI Game Master that enforces the rules, remembers your campaign across sessions, and lets you sit down and play tonight without scheduling a single other person.
-Adventures designed by humans.
+To be clear about positioning: Dungeons Deep is its own platform with its own ruleset.
+We are not a Wizards of the Coast product and we are not a 5e clone.
+We use the 5e System Reference Document, released under Creative Commons, as the foundation, and we have built additional rules and systems on top of it to support long persistent campaigns.
+Adventures written by humans.
 Run by Artificial Intelligence.
 Our modules are written and designed by tabletop authors.
 Our AI Game Master narrates faithfully, moderates the rules, and brings NPCs to life so you can roleplay the way the adventure was meant to be played.

 Frequently Asked Questions